kubernetes/node-problem-detector/pkg/systemlogmonitor/README.md

 ## Detect New Problems

-To detect new problems, you can extend the `rules` field in `config/kernel-monitor.json` with new rule definition:
+To detect new problems, you can extend the `rules` field in the configuration file with new rule definition:

 ```json